-"The Council of Mortgage Lenders (CML) is the trade association for UK residential mortgage lenders.
-Our 109 members are a mix of banks, building societies, and non-deposit taking lenders.
-Our members account for 95% of all UK residential mortgage lending, and have £1.2 trillion of lending outstanding to around 11 million households.
+We represent a mix of banks, building societies, and non-deposit taking lenders.
+Our members account for 95% of all residential mortgage lending in the UK, and have £1.25 trillion of lending outstanding to around 11 million households.

-The Council of Mortgage Lenders estimates that total gross mortgage lending increased by 4% on March to £12.1 billion in April, but cautions that meaningful comparisons with last April are difficult.
+The Council of Mortgage Lenders estimates that gross mortgage lending reached £21.4 billion in March

 Home buyers borrowed £8.9bn, up 6% on January and 2% on February 2016

 The Treasury will begin to phase in a new wave of tax changes restricting costs that landlords can offset against running their businesses